isomerpages/enterprisesg-cpso/_about-us/faq/frequently-asked-questions-on-cpsr.md

 third_nav_title: FAQ
 variant: markdown
 ---
-*Help us better understand consumer habits so that we can improve the effectiveness of our safety regimes.
-Please spare 5 mins to fill out this [simple survey](https://form.gov.sg/63a160c3cf15ee00129a4ab4)*

 ### Frequently Asked Questions on Consumer Protection (Safety Requirements) Regulations (CPSR)

 **1. What is the Consumer Protection (Safety Requirements) Regulations about?**<br>